p-slash/lyspeq/README.md

 + Karaçaylı N. G., et al., 2021, MNRAS (submitted), [arXiv](https://arxiv.org/abs/2108.10870)

 # Changelog
++ `SaveEachChunkResult` saves only the upper triangle of the Fisher matrix.
 + `DynamicChunkNumber` behavior change. `MAX_PIXELS_IN_FOREST = 700` and maximum number of chunks is limited to `DynamicChunkNumber`.
 + `SaveEachChunkResult` option to save each chunk result to FITS file.
 The fisher matrices are not multiplied by 0.5 and only upper triangle is non-zero.
 + `LookUpTableDir` to save lookup tables instead of being relative to `OutputDir`.